How Does Poverty Affect Children?

 Health poverty, including physical and emotional health, impacts a child’s quality of life.
 The first five years of life are critical to child development.
 Lack of proper nutrition, illness, and disease can cause permanent physical damage, or worse, death.
 Health problems also impact emotional health.
 It’s very hard to do anything when you don’t feel well.

 Spiritual poverty, or the belief that you are worthless, is one of the most insidious lies of poverty.
 It destroys hope, and without hope, how do you find the strength to work, to play, to connect, to love, and to be loved?
-When a child grows up believing the lie that they are worthless, it can take an excruciatingly long time to dismantle that lie and show them that they truly do matter.
+When children grow up believing the lie that they are worthless, it can take an excruciatingly long time to dismantle that lie and show them that they truly do matter.

 Environmental poverty, including things like drought, famine, lack of nutrition and a lack of clean water, can cause or exacerbate health problems.
 This creates a vicious cycle, because illness makes it hard to work or learn, which in turn feeds the hopeless situation.
 Environmental factors like war and lack of housing expose children in poverty to additional risks.
 They become the easy targets of abuse and exploitation.